 Articles about Social Media

 We've had a handful of people email (and post to the FBP forum) asking us what equipment we're using to shoot these videos.
-Here's the list of what we're using and some basic examples of how we use it.
+That's why we put together this list of what we're using, some basic examples of how we use it, as well as some other common video-related questions we've gotten recently.
+We'll cover:

 You guessed it - NEW COURSE TODAY!